SchulzLab/SNEEP/README.md

 ## The dbSNP database:

 To identify TFs effected more often in the given input SNP set than expected, SNEEP can perform a statistical assessment to compare the result against proper random controls.
 To do so, the pipeline randomly samples SNPs from the dbSNP database and rerun the analysis on these SNPs.
-In order sample the SNPs in a fast and efficient manner, we provide a file containing the SNPs of the dbSNP database.
+In order to sample the SNPs in a fast and efficient manner, we provide a file containing the SNPs of the dbSNP database.
 The file is a slightly modified version of the [public available one]( https://ftp.ncbi.nlm.nih.gov/snp/latest_release/VCF/) (file GCF_000001405.38).
 In detail, we

 -	removed all SNPs overlapping with a protein-coding region (annotation of the [human genome (GRCh38), version 36 (Ensembl 102)]( https://www.gencodegenes.org/human/release_36.html)),
 -	removed all information not important for SNEEP,